Shortcut: download the latest Geant4 virtual machine files here.

 The distribution contains the following software already fully installed for you :

-- Operating system : Scientific Linux 6.6, 64 bits version
+- Operating system : CentOS Linux 7, 64 bits version

-- Geant4 version 10.1 with all sets of data files, including CLHEP.
-Please note that Geant4 BETA versions are never installed since they are not supported by the Geant4 collaboration.
+- Geant4 version 10.2 with all sets of data files, including CLHEP.

 - Visualisation tools : Qt, OpenGL, HepRApp, DAWN, WIRED, VRMLView Pro